ThwCorbin/question-time/planning/plan.md

 - React front end contacts the Pub Quiz API on page load
 - API responds with 50 history questions
+- Front end displays one question and a list of answers (buttons)
+- User pushes button to answer
+- If correct, the button turns green
+- If incorrect, the button turns red and the correct button turns green
+- After X seconds, the user sees the next question
-- User can carry out CRUD operations from the user interface
+- User can carry out CRUD operations by pushing an Add, Change, or Delete button
-- API responds on completion of CRUD operations
+- API responds on completion of CRUD operations, and front end displays result
 - Front end is deployed
 - README is well documented
 - Website displays well on a 768x1024 screen